whawker/whawker.github.io/_posts/2016-07-12-es6-object-destructure-and-rename-variable.md

 // baz => lorem and qux => ipsum
 ```

-This comes in very handy for ReactJS's lifecycle methods, whenever you want to compare previous/next props to the current props (i.e. `shouldComponentUpdate`, `componentWillUpdate` or `componentDidUpdate`) and want to avoid a variable name clash.
+This comes in very handy for ReactJS's lifecycle methods, whenever you want to compare previous/next props to the current props (i.e. `shouldComponentUpdate`, `componentWillUpdate` or `componentDidUpdate`) and avoid a variable name clash.

 ```js
 shouldComponentUpdate ({ createdAt: nextCreatedAt }) { // Destructure the function argument nextProps.createdAt as nextCreatedAt